Dropout Neural Network Training Viewed from a Percolation Perspective: Breakdown of Dropout due to Percolation

-We may alternatively enforce \Cref{ass:4:zero_updates} with our choice of dropout algorithm.
-We do so by stipulating that whenever there is no path across the network, one does not update the weights.
-By doing so, we require no further assumptions on the network architecture and so the networks may include biases and any type of activation function.
+We may alternatively enforce \zcref[S]{ass:4:zero_updates} via the learning algorithm itself.
+We can require that whenever there is no path across the network, one does not update the weights.
+By doing this, fewer assumptions are needed on the network architecture, and the networks may include biases and any type of activation function.

 The modification sets the gradient estimate to zero at step $t$ if the filter samples at $t$ yield no path across the network.
 This results in a different filter distribution.
 Consider filters~$f$, then the modified filters are given by $\tilde{f} := \1{E}f$ where $E = \set{\norm{\mathcal{C}(G(F( \cdot , f)))} >0}$.
-Since this is a modification of the filters, we also require no further assumptions on $g( \cdot , \xi)$ (other than \Cref{ass:4:second_moment}).
+Since this is a modification of the filters, we also require no further assumptions on $g( \cdot , \xi)$ (other than \zcref[S]{ass:4:second_moment}).

 Note that changing the dropout filters changes the dropout objective.
-Specifically, this modified algorithm is trying to minimise a different objective function.
-In the following, we argue that, philosophically, the modified objective is \textquote{better} than the original objective.
-If this modified algorithm tries to minimise a \textquote{better} objective and still exhibits the percolation problem, we argue that this suggests a percolation problem also exists for the unmodified algorithm.
-Although, this percolation problem may not exhibit itself in the same manner as \Cref{thm:4:main} because the unmodified algorithm may still update the parameters even if there is no learning.
+Specifically, this modified algorithm tries to minimise a different objective function.
+We argue next that, philosophically, the modified objective is better than the original objective.
+If this modified algorithm indeed tries to minimise a better objective and still exhibits the percolation problem, this suggests that a percolation problem also exists for the unmodified algorithm.
+However, this percolation problem may not exhibit itself in the same manner as \zcref[S]{thm:4:main} because the unmodified algorithm may still update the parameters even if there is no learning.
 We do not have a proof for these claims, but we can argue them by looking at the objectives.

 Consider dropout with filters $f\sim \lambda$ and ideal \gls{SGD} gradient estimate $g(w, \xi) = \nabla \ell (F(X, w), Y)$.
 We can decompose the dropout objective into two parts depending on the event $E$.
 Let $\theta(\lambda) := \PP{E}$ be the percolation probability under filters $f$, then